sf-wdi-14/notes/lectures/week-1/introduction-to-html.md

 # Now and Then
 HTML will be your friend throughout your carrier as web developer.
 We will come back to the about me pages later to style them with CSS.

-Finishing up, please stage and commit your changes and push them to your fork of wdi-sf-14, then submit a pull request.
+Finishing up, please stage and commit your changes and push them to your fork of wdi-sf-14, then submit a pull request, so we can gather all your beautiful about me pages.